 My Other Recipes:

 And now that I made them and discovered how good they are?
 Oh boy, am I ever in trouble.

 - 1/4 cup peanut butter, or nut butter of choice

 - 1/4 cup + 3 tablespoons raisins

 - salt to taste (I used a little over 1/4 tsp, but I like salty pb cookies!)

 - 2 tablespoons roasted, unsalted peanuts (Walnuts or cashews can be subbed.
 Also, if you can only find salted peanuts, reduce or omit added salt)

 - optional: chocolate chips, either before or after blending (or both!)

-Throw everything into a food processor (I used an Osterizer) and combine until very smooth.
+Throw everything into a small food processor (double the recipe for a larger food processor) and combine until very smooth.
 Roll into balls, cookies, bars, or simply eat shovel the dough into your mouth, straight from the machine.
 (I’m not the only one who does this, right?
 Right?)
 The dough can be stored on the counter, in the fridge, or in the freezer.
 Or in your belly.
 Or in my belly.
 On second thought, the dough can only be stored in my belly.
 So hand it over.

 Growing up, did you ever want an exotic pet?